ecaromolina/wp1_documentation/docs/modules_documentation/configuration_module.md

 #### Creation of New `level_data` Rows

 Finally, a list of dictionaries is created (each dictionary corresponds to a row in `level_data`, where the key is the column name and the value is the value of that row for that column).
 This list will be imported wherever these metadata need to be included in the `level_data` object.
-(For more information on the structure of this object, you can refer to the [Initial data configuration](../initial_data_configuration.md) section).
+(For more information on the structure of this object, you can refer to the [Initial data and configuration data](../liveraim_data_warehouse_specifications.md#initial-data-and-configuration-data) section).
 In summary, for each level, a row must be included in the `level_data` object.
 Each row should contain the corresponding information for each of the columns in that object (to do this, as in the `var_data` module, the `reference_names` module is used to reference the column names), specifically:

 + `rf.LEVEL_ORIGINAL_NAME_COLUMN`: Column with the original cohort name of the variable to which the level belongs.
 + `rf.LEVEL_LIVERAIM_NAME_COLUMN`: Column with the final name of the variable to which the level belongs.